 A: There are many different types of attorneys who handle sexual assault cases, including criminal defense attorneys, civil rights attorneys, and personal injury attorneys.
 It’s important to find an attorney who has experience handling the specific type of case you have.

 A: Yes, sexual assault is a type of sexual harassment.
 Sexual harassment can be any unwanted sexual advances or conduct, and sexual assault is defined as any non-consensual sexual contact.

 A: The three types of harassment are verbal, physical, and visual.
 Verbal harassment includes things like comments or jokes that are sexual in nature.
 Physical harassment includes things like unwanted touching or sexual assault.
 Visual harassment includes things like leering, making sexually explicit gestures, or displaying sexually explicit images.

 Sexual assault, harassment, and abuse are sadly too prevalent in our society.
-For help understanding your next steps, contact The Law Office of Omid Nosrati today.
+For help understanding your next steps, contact Nosratilaw, A Professional Law Corporation today.
 We are experienced civil rights attorneys who have dedicated our careers to fighting for the rights of victims of sexual harassment, assault, and abuse.
 Contact us today to begin discussions surrounding your case.